Columbus, Texas: History

 The first American settlers arrived in 1821 on what is known as the legendary site of Montezuma's Indian village.
 In 1822, the Mexican government issued land grants to members of Stephen F. Austin's Old Three Hundred, who included Benjamin Beason (originally spelled "Beeson") and Abram Alley.
 Alley's 1830s log cabin has been preserved in Columbus and is used as a tool museum.
 Beason arrived in 1821, received his land grant in 1822, and settled along the Colorado River with his wife Elizabeth "Betsy" and family.
-By late December 1821, colonists Robert H. Kuykendall with his brother Joseph, and Daniel Gilleland arrived in the area of present-day Columbus.
+By late December 1821, colonists Robert H. Kuykendall, with his brother Joseph and Daniel Gilleland, arrived in the area of present-day Columbus.
 In 1822, Benjamin Beason began operating a ferry across the Colorado River, and the settlement became known as Beason's Ferry or Beason's Crossing.
-Beason also established a gristmill, gin, and a sawmill; his wife operated a boarding house.
+Beason also established a gristmill, gin, and sawmill; his wife operated a boarding house.

 Beason's Crossing became part of Austin's San Felipe colony in 1822, when the colony was divided into two districts by the Mexican governor José F. Trespalacios.
 The Mexican government granted the rights to establish a town, and the locals elected town officials.
 John J. Tumlinson Sr., was elected alcalde, with Robert Kuykendall captain and Moses Morrison lieutenant.
 Tumlinson's land adjoined Beason's; together, they made up much of the site of present-day Columbus.
 Tumlinson was killed by Native Americans in 1823.
 In 1834, after the Tumlinson children inherited the estate, they sold land to William Dewees, who was married to Beason's daughter, Lydia.
 Dewees' land grant was near the site of present-day Glidden, Texas.

 By 1836, Beason's Ferry Crossing was home to over 25 families.
 During the fight for Texas independence, Sam Houston and his men camped along the banks of the Colorado River near Beason's Crossing.
 Following the Battle of the Alamo, Santa Anna's army headed for San Jacinto, and Houston ordered that Beason's Crossing be burned during the Runaway Scrape.